 The Scene Club

-Business context: Media (cinema festival in Dubai) / Client: Tigerspike / My role: Manage and execute the whole project (E2E) as Lead Designer / Target audience: Independent movie lovers of any age
+Business context: Media (cinema festival in Dubai) / Client: Tigerspike / My role: Manage and execute the project as a UX Design Lead / Target audience: Independent movie lovers of any age

 This is a short project for The Scene Club, a relatively small festival at this time with ambitious plans for it to increase in scale over the next few years.
 Also a non-profit film club that showcases the best of world independent cinema twice a month in Dubai.